We help you to choose the perfect vehicle for you

 However, when buying a used motorcycle all these charges are not levied.
 A user pays the one final price on which both (buyer and seller) agrees.

 Motorcycle is a huge market.
-With advent of technology market has seen a tremendous growth and there’s wide – range of bike available in India.
-Below are types of bikes:
+With advent of technology market has seen a tremendous growth and there’s wide – range of bikes available in India.
+Below are types of bikes –

-The term cafe racer developed among British motorcycle enthusiasts of the early 1960s, specifically the Rocker (or ton-up boy) subculture.
-The term describes a style of motorcycle for quick rides from one transport cafe or coffee bar to another.
+Cafe Racer - The term cafe racer developed among British motorcycle enthusiasts of the early 1960s, specifically the Rocker (or ton-up boy) subculture.
+The term describes a style of motorcycle for quick rides from one "transport cafe or coffee bar to another.
 Cafe Racers were also common in Italy, France and other European countries.
 For example - Splendor Classic, GT continental

 Read to find out answers for some of the most commonly asked questions in process of buying motorbike.

-Mileage, age and appearance of the vehicle should be consistent with each other.
+A. Mileage, age and appearance of the vehicle should be consistent with each other.
 Check for any sign like worn screws that the instruments might have been tampered with (Digital odometers can be tampered with electronically so clues like this won't exist).
-Check recorded mileage on service records.
+Check recorded mileage on service records

 You need to look for hidden signs to unearth an accidental damage